 Tourists and locals alike are always looking for a cheap and delicious bite.
-To that end, Cheapism.com compiled this list of inexpensive and well-reviewed restaurants in all 50 states, plus the District of Columbia.
+To that end, Cheapism.com compiled this list of inexpensive and well-reviewed restaurants in all 50 states.
 The restaurants were chosen after comparing reviews on sites such as TripAdvisor, Yelp, and Zomato, as well as guides and accolades from local newspapers and regional magazines.
 This is a mix of time-tested institutions and newer up-and-comers.
 Each offers up a mouth-watering meal option for $10 or less before tax and tip.

 Known for its sauces, including a special volcano sauce for spice lovers, the Whole Hog Cafe has some of the top-ranked barbecue and four locations in Little Rock.
-Plates start at just $6.99 and come with two sides and a dinner roll.
+Pulled-pork plates start at just $8.49 at some locations and come with two sides and a dinner roll.
 One reviewer on Yelp writes, "The sauces made this place fun for us.
 Each bite could be re-invented with the sauce."

-The growing Vietnamese population in Denver has spiced up the local restaurant scene.
+The Mile High City's growing Vietnamese population has spiced up the local restaurant scene.
 Pho 95 is a leading purveyor of pho, the Vietnamese noodle soup.
-The dish has drawn accolades review sites for its large bowls of brisket, seafood, chicken, and veggie soups, each for $7.95 to $9.95 depending on size.
+The dish has drawn accolades review sites for its large bowls of brisket, seafood, chicken, and veggie soups, which start at $8.95.

-Known as the birthplace of the hamburger, New Haven destination Louis' Lunch (established in 1895) is famous for burgers served on toast.
+Known as the birthplace of the hamburger, Louis' Lunch (established in 1895) is famous for burgers served on toast.
 There is often a line, but everything on the short menu -- hamburger, cheeseburger, potato salad, homemade pie, and drinks -- is well within budget.

-The Gusto Wood Fire Grill in Atlanta was founded by Nate Hybl, a former NFL quarterback.
-His restaurant offers a make-it-yourself menu with options for mixed greens, brown rice, or flatbread topped with a protein ($8.95 to $10.95), plus a "gusto" consisting of veggies and fruit, a sauce, and garnish.
+The Gusto Wood Fire Grill was founded by Nate Hybl, a former NFL quarterback.
+His restaurant offers a make-it-yourself menu with options for mixed greens, brown rice, or flatbread topped with a protein (starting at $9.45), plus a "gusto" consisting of veggies and fruit, a sauce, and garnish.
 One reviewer recommends following the restaurant on social media to learn about specials and buy-one-get-one deals.

 Do not be intimidated by the long lines at this wildly popular Japanese noodle restaurant.
 Marukame Udon in Waikiki gets an average 4.5 stars on Yelp from more than 4,000 reviewers, and most say it is well worth the wait.
-Large bowls of udon soup start at less than $5; popular additions such as chicken bring the price to $8.50.
+Large bowls of udon soup start at less than $5.

-A hole-in-the-wall diner in Twin Falls, Buffalo Cafe is popular with both tourists and locals.
+A hole-in-the-wall diner in southern Idaho, Buffalo Cafe is popular with both tourists and locals.
 Customers on Yelp describe the ambience as "divey" but say this breakfast-and-lunch spot is always busy, the staff is hardworking and friendly, and the food is excellent.
 Be sure to try the homemade jams that come with the toast and biscuits.

 Yelp reviewers praise Branko's Sandwich Shop for great food and even better service.
 Customers like the tiny shop's "family feel," and DePaul University students who forget their wallets say the cash-only establishment has let them pay the next time they drop in.
 Most sandwiches are under $8.

-Yats in Indianapolis is friendly, cheap, and fast.
+Yats is friendly, cheap, and fast.
 Popular items at the New Orleans-style restaurant chain include gumbo and cheese etouffee, a spicy stew served with vegetables and seafood.
 The owners do not take credit cards, but several customers say they have been allowed to leave an IOU and pay later.
-Prices for individual dishes are between usually between $6 and $7.
+Prices for individual dishes are $7.75 and $8.75.

-Southern Living magazine hails the Moonlite Bar-B-Q Inn in Owensboro as the torchbearer of Kentucky burgoo stew, which combines smoked mutton, beef, and chicken in a vegetable base.
-Bowls of burgoo are just $4.29.
-Dinner plates of barbecued meats start at $9, and most sandwiches are less than $5.
+Southern Living magazine has hailed the Moonlite Bar-B-Q Inn as the torchbearer of Kentucky burgoo stew, which combines smoked mutton, beef, and chicken in a vegetable base.
+Bowls of burgoo are just $5.
+Dinner plates of barbecued meats start at $9.55, and most sandwiches are less than $5.

 College towns usually have plenty of places to grab a cheap bite, but Krazy Jim's Blimpy Burger stands out from the crowd as the oldest hamburger stand in Ann Arbor.
 Thrillist and GQ have praised its burgers, which come in thousands of combinations, some for less than $5.

-Excess is the name of the game in Las Vegas -- and usually comes with a price tag to match.
+Excess is the name of the game around Las Vegas -- and usually comes with a price tag to match.
+Though, bargains can be found here, too.
 Those looking for a hearty breakfast on a budget can head to the Green Valley Ranch.
-It is off the Strip, but the award-winning Feast Buffet ($8.49 for breakfast with a free club membership) is a local favorite.
+It is off the Strip, but the award-winning Feast Buffet ($8.99 for breakfast with a free club membership) is a local favorite.

 While the Garden State is famous for its pizza and steak joints, here is a tip of the hat to a relative newbie.
-MOGO Korean Fusion Tacos in Asbury Park serves up tacos, burritos, salads, and bowls with six choices of protein ($4 to $9).
+MOGO Korean Fusion Tacos serves up tacos, burritos, and bowls with six choices of protein (starting at $4 and $9).
 Reviewers praise its Korean barbecue and kimchi fried rice.
 One happy customer on Yelp says the tacos are filled with a lot of meat and just enough kimchi (spicy fermented cabbage).

-Price's Chicken Coop in Charlotte is a "landmark for fried chicken," according to one TripAdvisor reviewer.
+Price's Chicken Coop is a "landmark for fried chicken," according to one TripAdvisor reviewer.
 The Food Network and other list-makers agree.
-A quarter chicken dinner costs $6.70, and a chicken sandwich is just $3.60.
+A quarter-chicken dinner costs $6.75, and a chicken sandwich is just $3.65.
 But come prepared -- it's cash only.

-At the Empire Slice House in Oklahoma City, a plain slice costs $3.50, a two-topping pizza is $19, and a specialty pie is $10 to $20.
+At the Empire Slice House, a single slice costs $3.75, and specialty pies start at $20.
 The $9 lunch special comes with one of the daily slices, a half salad, and a drink.
 Some reviewers say this is the best pizza in the city, especially for fans of New York-style pie, which has a thinner crust and less sauce than other varieties.

 In Providence's College Hill neighborhood, East Side Pockets is known for its friendly service and delicious and inexpensive kebabs.
 For vegetarians, a reviewer says the "falafel is delicious on its own" or in a wrap.
 Wraps start at $6.02 and plate dinners, which come with a salad, rice, and bread, are $8.10.

-It is hard to miss the Purple Pie Place in Custer, 20 miles south of Mount Rushmore.
+It is hard to miss the Purple Pie Place, 20 miles south of Mount Rushmore.
 As the name suggests, the restaurant dispenses pies and other treats in a building painted several shades of purple.
 Sure, there are fine-looking chicken pot pies, but the sweet pies are the real reason to go: raspberry rhubarb jalapeno, peanut butter, blackberry, and more.
 A slice is just $4.39.

 Torchy's Tacos has mastered the Tex-Mex taco.
 With locations scattered around Texas, including the original store in Austin, customers can choose from the taco of the month or more than 10 staples ($3.50 to $5.50).
 A reviewer writes on TripAdvisor, "Extremely delicious, large tacos.
 Definitely a good bang for your buck."

-Bruges Waffles Frites serves waffles and fries, of course, but also seven delicious waffle sandwiches ($7.99 to $8.99).
+Bruges Waffles Frites serves waffles and fries, of course, but also delicious waffle sandwiches under $10.
 To try the waffle sandwich club or the turkey-bacon-avocado sandwich, track down the mobile Bruges Waffle Bus or visit the storefronts in Salt Lake City and Orem.

-Pies Pints in Charleston has local beers on tap and makes some of the best pizza in town.
-Ten-inch pies start at $9 and most draft beers are $5 or less.
+Pies & Pints has local beers on tap and makes some of the best pizza in town.
+Ten-inch pies start at $9 and many beers are $5.
 Reviews of the service are mixed, but patrons are enthusiastic about the food, calling it the best pizza in town and one of the best places to eat in Charleston.

-The primary draw at the Lakefront Brewery in Milwaukee is the beer tour, but the food is highly rated.
-The eclectic menu includes what a Yelp reviewer calls the "best fried cheese curds in the land" ($8); two Bavarian pretzels ($8); beer cheese soup ($5 to $7); and beer-battered Polish sausage slices ($8).
-The weekend brewery tour is $10 and comes with four drink tokens and a pint glass to take home.
+The primary draw at the Lakefront Brewery is the beer tour, but the food is highly rated.
+The eclectic menu includes what a Yelp reviewer calls the "best fried cheese curds in the land" ($9); two Bavarian pretzels ($9); and a flight of three sausages (starting at $10).
+The weekend brewery tour is $11 and comes with four drink tokens and a pint glass to take home.

-The Bread Basket in Cheyenne offers a bread-of-the-month club and sells fresh baked goods daily.
-Try one of the breakfast pastries ($1.69 to $1.99) or a sandwich for lunch ($5.59 to $6.99).
+The Bread Basket offers a bread-of-the-month club and sells fresh baked goods daily.
+Try one of the breakfast pastries ($1.69 to $2) or a sandwich for lunch ($5.59 to $7).
 On TripAdvisor, one reviewer says the bakery is "very much worth finding if you are just passing through; all the locals are already there."